getgauge/gauge-ruby/README.md

 * [Bundler](http://bundler.io/)
 * [Gauge](http://getgauge.io)

+Run `bundle install` to install all required gems.

-Running `rake -T` should give the list of all tasks available.
+Running `bundle exec rake -T` should give the list of all tasks available.
 Below sections detail some commonly used tasks.

 ### Compiling

 To build gauge-ruby.xxx.gem and the gauge-ruby executable for current platform use:

 ````
-rake compile
+bundle exec rake compile
 ````

 To build gauge-ruby.xxx.gem and the gauge-ruby for all supported platforms use:

 ````
-rake xcompile
+bundle exec rake xcompile
 ````

 ### Installing